slackapi/java-slack-sdk/docs/guides/bolt.md

 * ✅ [Create a Slack App](https://api.slack.com/apps), add a bot user, install the app to your development workspace
 * ✅ Copy [**Bot User OAuth Access Token**](https://api.slack.com/docs/token-types#bot) and [**Signing Secret**](https://api.slack.com/docs/verifying-requests-from-slack) from [your Slack App admin pages](https://api.slack.com/apps) and set them to env variables

-If all are ✅, bootstrapping your first-ever Kotlin-flavored bolt app will succeed.
+If all are ✅, bootstrapping your first-ever Kotlin-flavored Bolt app will succeed.

 ```bash
 # Visit https://api.slack.com/apps to know these